KerrodAndrews/ConcertBookingWebService/README.md

 5. Right-click the newly created server, and choose *Open*. here, you can configure the *HTTP/1.1* port on the right (say, to 10000).
 Save the config (`Ctrl+s`).

-6. In the above menu, you can also see / change the *Server path* and *Deploy path*. the default is something like `.metadata\.plugins\org.eclipse.wst.server.core\tmp0\wtpwebapps` - which you can use, or you can change it to anywhere on your machine.
+6. In the above menu, you can also see / change the *Server path* and *Deploy path*.
+The default is something like `.metadata\.plugins\org.eclipse.wst.server.core\tmp0\wtpwebapps` - which you can use, or you can change it to anywhere on your machine.
 Again, save the config.

 7. Run maven's `package` goal to create the WARs if you haven't already done so.